christophberger/start/README.md

 And best of all, each setting has the same name in the config file, for the environment variable, and for the command line flag (but the latter can also have a short form).

-[1] NOTE: If your application name contains characters other than a-zA-Z0-9_, then &lt;APPLICATION&gt; must be set to the application name where all special characters are replaced by an underscore.
+[1] NOTE: If your executable's name contains characters other than a-zA-Z0-9_, then &lt;APPLICATION&gt; must be set to the executable's name with all special characters replaced by an underscore.
 For example: If your executable is named "start.test", then the environment variable is expected to read START_TEST_CFGPATH.

 ### Define commands: